© Qiaozhi Li.

 At the same time, in Sri Lanka, Geoffrey Bawa also used his own method to interpret traditional elements and regionalize modern architecture.
 He dissolved the limit between indoor and outdoor, landscape and architecture.
 He developed a set of traditions, related architecture to its site, and connected past and future.

 China’s vast differences in climate and customs makes exploring regional modern architecture particularly important.
 But the rapid development of Chinese architecture has created a set of problems.
 The danger does not lie in the use of the traditional forms but rather the mechanical copy and application of items with traditional symbolism, because it is easy to disfigure the traditional form into a cartoonish background.
-The consequences of this is the so-called “combination of Chinese and Western” or “new Chinese style.”
-It is necessary to learn from local architects in India and Sri Lanka, as well as in the historic land of China, to find the road of the national characteristics of regionalism architecture.
+The consequences of this are the so-called “combination of Chinese and Western” or “new Chinese style.”
+It is necessary to learn from local architects in India and Sri Lanka, as well as in the historic land of China, to find the national characteristics of regionalism architecture.

 Qiaozhi Li